 2. Get Dressed for the Day

 One of the worst things and one of the hardest things to resist when working from home is to stay in your pajamas or loungewear.
-Our brains need a mental start and end to working.
+Our brains need a mental start and end to work.
 If we wake up and begin working in the same clothes we sleep in, it will be hard for our brains to recognize working and become less motivated.

 Getting dressed for your day makes you feel like you have a purpose and helps jumpstart your brain for the day.
 You technically do not have to necessarily dress professionally as if they were going to the office.
 Dress in a way you would be comfortable leaving the house and your coworkers seeing you.
 If you typically put on makeup or do your hair, then continue doing that during your daily remote routine.
 Additionally, another helpful tip to trick your brain into work mode is putting on shoes.
 Wearing shoes symbolizes action and not relaxation.
 This may help you stay focused and aware.
 Any type a shoe should be fine, just not a shoe you typically wear for relaxation like slippers.